By Appt. Only19 Commercial Street

 OUR RATES INCLUDE

-When most people think of “drugs,” they automatically assume the worst.
+When most people think of “drug crimes,” they automatically assume the worst types of drugs.
 Heroin.
 Cocaine.
 LSD.
 But the word “drugs” also includes lots of common, and sometimes, beneficial chemicals, as well, like ibuprofen, and nicotine.
 The difference between whether these drugs are legal or illegal depends on whether the state of Maine has outlawed their use or possession.
 For some drugs, like heroin, the rule is simple, and straightforward – you can never use or possess heroin legally.
 For other substances, however, the context surrounding your use or possession is crucially important.

 To help in determining how the law regulates certain drugs, the state of Maine has created four categories of drugs and chemical substances, which it calls “Schedules.”
 These Schedules are arranged in letters – W, X, Y, and Z – and generally lists substances from most harmful (Schedule W), to least harmful (Schedule Z).